All the Sun Princess Dining Options – So Many Choices, So Little Time

 Black and Blue Onion Soup

-My daughter enjoying her Black and Blue Onion Soup.
+My daughter is enjoying her Black and Blue Onion Soup.

 For the main entree, I had the lobster while my daughter chose a steak fillet, which we both liked very much.